jmichelsen/bisl__backend/README.md

 - [Django REST Framework](https://www.django-rest-framework.org/) for the API
 - [CircleCI](https://circleci.com/) for continuous integration and deployment
 - [Heroku](https://heroku.com/) for hosting

+## Continuous Integregation ad Deployment
+Info about how this is set up

 ## General Design
 To be added